dostuffthatmatters/MSEatingOptimization/Optimization/Optimizer/README.md

-## Ideas for Optimizer Moritz 04

-1. Fully distribute the guests according to Optimizer Moritz 03
-2. Iterate through the longest routes (e.g. longer than 2 * average distance):
-    1. For all hosts closer to me than my current host: Is there a guest with whom I can switch hosts so that the overall travelled distance of the two of us is reduced (e.g. by at least 10%)

-## Ideas for efficiency optimization of the Optimizer
+## Ideas for Optimizer Moritz_04 (efficiency!)

+The whole goal of this build is to increase efficiency of the optimization!
+It is mainly about two things:

-I initialize a lot of python `dictionaries` (e.g. each guests `favorite_host_hubs`-list).
+1. I initialize a lot of python `dictionaries` (e.g. each guests `favorite_host_hubs`-list).
 Creating dicts is costly!
 I could just use `lists` instead.

-I pass a lot of objects inside my code: `Guests`-instances and `HostHub`-instance are being passed a lot as function parameters.
+2. I pass a lot of objects inside my code: `Guests`-instances and `HostHub`-instance are being passed a lot as function parameters.
 I am not sure about the efficiency of that but I could also implement id’s for all instances of a class and a very efficient look-up-table/class-method (e.g one single python dictionary for each class) and just pass these id’s instead of objects.
 I don’t know exactly how much this will increase efficiency.

+## Ideas for Optimizer Moritz_05

+1. Fully distribute the guests according to Optimizer Moritz_03/Moritz_04
+2. Iterate through the longest routes (e.g. longer than 2 * average distance):
+    1. For all hosts closer to me than my current host: Is there a guest with whom I can switch hosts so that the overall travelled distance of the two of us is reduced (e.g. by at least 10%)